 Encouraging Customer Enrollment in Demand Response & DER Programs

 As a conservation initiative, demand response programs have mutual benefits for utility operations and consumers alike.
 To meet both Net-Zero 2050 goals and evolving customer demand, utility companies need to find ways to recruit program participants quickly and successfully.
 With the proliferation of WiFi-enabled devices and distributed energy resources (DERs), demand response programs have never been easier to manage.
-Still, these technologies require resources to participate, which could stimy your potential.
-So, how do you convince more people to join your demand response program?
+Still, these technologies require resources to participate, which could stymy your potential.
+So, how do you convince more people to join your demand flexibility program?

 Educate Customers About Your Demand Response Program